kinghuthman/react-native/README.md

 ### The FlatList Element

 - Lists
-  - Always starts off with an array of records that we want to represent on the screen in some fashiion
+  - Always starts off with an array of records that we want to represent on the screen in some fashion
     - array of objects
     - array of numbers
     - strings..